Why Dye Happy

 I was with her when she saw Life Is Good's Van Go shirt.
 She smiled and laughed and said Van Go.
 Van Gogh.
 Get it.

 I didn't, but she bought it and wore it all the time because it made her happy.
-That memory is part of why I like creating things that make people happy.
+That's what I want to do, create things that make people happy.